-- taken 16 or more puffs of RESCUE albuterol inhaler on each of past 2 days, or - started YELLOW inhaler for treatment failure and symptoms have not improved in 48 hours, or spirotel® alerts have been developed to inform the participant if his/her electronic diary entries meet the first or third criteria.
+- taken 16 or more puffs of RESCUE albuterol inhaler on each of past 2 days, or - started YELLOW inhaler for treatment failure and symptoms have not improved in 48 hours, or experienced a PEF that does not increase to greater than 65% of baseline after 60-90 minutes of RESCUE albuterol use, or experienced symptoms that are not satisfactorily relieved after 60-90 minutes of RESCUE albuterol use.

+spirotel® alerts have been developed to inform the participant if his/her electronic diary entries meet the first or third criteria.
 Alerts will read 'Rescue use high; Call Clinic ASAP' or 'Peak flow is low.
 Call Clinic ASAP', respectively.